firebolt-db/godocs/docs/sql_reference/functions-reference/window/first-value.md

 # FIRST_VALUE

 Returns the first value evaluated in the specified window frame.
-If there are no rows in the window frame, `FIRST_VALUE` returns `NULL`.
+If there are no rows in the window frame, returns NULL.

 See also [NTH\_VALUE](./nth-value.md), which returns the value evaluated of the nth row (starting at the first row).